Bobby Chinn

-Bobby Chinn is a New Zealand international chef, television presenter, restaurateur and cookbook author.
-He is a culinary celebrity across Asia and the Middle East, thanks to his role as host of Discovery TLC's World Cafe, and as a judge on MBC's Top Chef Middle East.
-He opened two award-winning restaurants in Vietnam – Restaurant Bobby Chinn in Hanoi (2001) and Bobby Chinn Saigon in Ho Chi Minh (2011), then relocated to London in 2014 and opened the House of Ho Vietnamese restaurant.
+Bobby Chinn is a New Zealand chef, television presenter, restaurateur and cookbook author.
+He is the host of Discovery TLC's World Cafe, and as a judge on MBC's Top Chef Middle East.
+He opened two restaurants in Vietnam – Restaurant Bobby Chinn in Hanoi (2001) and Bobby Chinn Saigon in Ho Chi Minh (2011), then relocated to London in 2014 and opened the House of Ho Vietnamese restaurant.

 Early life and education

-Bobby Chinn was born in New Zealand to a Chinese-American father and Shahdan el-Shazly, an Egyptian mother who is known as the first female Egyptian paratrooper.
+Bobby Chinn was born in New Zealand to a Chinese-American father and an Egyptian mother.
 His grandfather was Egyptian military commander Saad El Shazly.